ArturoDent/jump-and-select/README.md

 * `jump-and-select.abortMultiMode` &nbsp; : &nbsp; Abort or leave `multiMode` - to return to regular text entry.
 No default keybinding.
 Appears in the Command Palette (or Keyboard Shortcuts) as `Jump-Select: Abort MultiMode` when `multimode` is active.

 When you trigger one of these commands, you will not see the next character you type - instead that character will trigger a search for that character.
+A space is considered a character (but oddly tabs are not?), as well as the regular expression characters `^` and `$`.

 -------

 ### Example Keybindings

-You can change the default arguments, like `restrictSearch/putCursorForward/putCursorBackward` , in your `Settigns UI`.
+You can change the default arguments, like `restrictSearch/putCursorForward/putCursorBackward` , in your `Settings UI`.
 Search for `jump-and-select` and you should see these options.

 You can set the command arguments like this in your `keybindings.json` and these will override the settings defaults for these keybindings: